Pediatric Orthopaedic Surgery

-Your pediatric orthopedic surgeon will discuss any possible risks and side effects with you in great detail, and they are specialized in making their patients feel comfortable and at ease.
+Your pediatric orthopaedic surgeon will discuss any possible risks and side effects with you in great detail, and they are specialized in making their patients feel comfortable and at ease.

-The pediatric orthopedic surgeons at Tampa General Hospital are highly experienced in the specialized treatment of many children’s musculoskeletal disorders, including emergency services and rehabilitation.
+The pediatric orthopaedic surgeons at Tampa General Hospital are highly experienced in the specialized treatment of many children’s musculoskeletal disorders, including emergency services and rehabilitation.